abullard/mycelia/README.md

 # Mycelia

 ### pnpm Command List
+- I like pnpm, the choice is yours, otherwise install with `npm i -g pnpm`
-- For a cheat-sheet of npm commands, run `npm cheat`
+- For a cheat-sheet of pnpm commands, run `pnpm cheat`

 ### Run Local Server
 - To run development locally `pnpm i && pnpm dev`